fazlialtunn/breast-cancer-classification/README.md

-Sure!
-Here’s the English README in markdown format for your project:

 # Breast Cancer Classification with Random Forest

 This project performs breast cancer classification using Python.
 It includes data preprocessing, visualization, scaling, training, and model evaluation steps.